Workshops - Frequently Asked Questions

 If you want to locate vegetarian or vegan restaurants in the city, consult HappyCow.

 Your registration is non-refundable, so there are no refunds or exchanges on tickets once purchased.
-Workshops aren't for wishy-washy dabblers.
-If you sign up, then show up.
+If you sign up, please show up.

 No, Steve's workshop are designed to be experienced in their entirety, not in parts.
 Later material builds upon earlier material.
 If you expect to miss some of it, it's probably not a good idea to attend.
 Plan to be there for every day of it.